gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 ## Unlikely Help

-"They have my *daughter*!
-We *have* to go after them!"
+"You *have* to go after them!"
 Mama Roo shouted.
+"They have my *daughter*!"
-Maddy had never imagined that her mother could be so fierce, but in that moment she looked like she could frighten a tiger.
+Maddy had never imagined that her mother could be so fierce, but in that moment she would have frightened a tiger.

 The mayor shook her head.
 "I'm sorry, Cedilia, you know I am.